ashin-coder/corona-help-bot/README.md

 Furthermore, Cognitive Services from Azure were integrated into the chatbot to enhance the user experience.
 These services provided advanced capabilities such as natural language understanding and sentiment analysis, allowing the chatbot to understand user queries more effectively and deliver accurate responses in a friendly manner.

-Overall, the implementation of the Corona Chat Bot project involved leveraging HTML and CSS for website design, integrating with Microsoft Azure Bot Service and QnA Maker for chatbot functionality, hosting the website using Azure Storage Accounts, and incorporating Cognitive Services to enhance the user experience.
+Overall, the implementation of the Corona Help Bot project involved leveraging HTML and CSS for website design, integrating with Microsoft Azure Bot Service and QnA Maker for chatbot functionality, hosting the website using Azure Storage Accounts, and incorporating Cognitive Services to enhance the user experience.

 **Please Note**: A valid Azure account subscription is required to access and utilize the services provided by Microsoft Azure, including Azure Bot Service, Azure QnA Maker, Cognitive Services, and Azure Storage Accounts.
 An active subscription with the necessary permissions is required to configure and deploy projects on the Azure platform when I created the project.